 Open access information is freely available online and can be used without concern of licensing restrictions.
 For more information, read Peter Suber's A Very Brief Introduction to Open Access.

-There are many types of open-accessing publishing, but these three are particularly common: green, gold, and hybrid.
+There are many types of open-accessing publishing, but these three are particularly common: green, gold, platinum/diamond, and hybrid.

 Green open access works are versions of previously published works that have been self-archived in an open-access repository, such as ISU ReD or arXiv.org.
 Depending on rights retained by the author and the publisher's policies, work versions could be pre-prints (prior to peer review), post-prints (after peer review but before publisher layout and typesetting), or the publisher PDF/version of record (final version that appears in publication).
 Check the publisher's policies for each work before self-archiving, or ask a librarian for help.